GabbyBarajasBroussard/zillow-regression-project/README.md

     𝐻$0$ :  Homes have the same mean tax value in each county.
-    𝐻𝑎 : Homes in Los Angeles have a higher mean tax value than in Ventura or Orange Counties. alpha ( 𝛼 ): 1 - confidence level (95% confidence level -> 𝛼=.05 ) Test Used: 2 Tailed T-Tet
+    𝐻𝑎 : Homes in Los Angeles have a higher mean tax value than in Ventura or Orange Counties. alpha ( 𝛼 ): 1 - confidence level (95% confidence level -> 𝛼=.05 ) Test Used: 2 Tailed T-Test
     Finding: The null hypothesis is reject meaning that homes in Los Angeles County have a higher mean value.